How to be a criminal in Crimson Desert: Best Items to Steal, Bounties, Penalties

 You get spotted if you commit a crime in the presence of a witness, as in Kliff has line of sight with another friendly NPC while the crime timer is ticking down.

-As soon as you get spotted, you’ll either get fined immediately or have a bounty placed on your head, both are commensurate with the current crimes you have committed.
-The price on the bounty goes up in real time and matches the fine you’ll be assessed when you leave the constabulary.
+As soon as you get spotted, you’ll lose Contribution.
+If you remain in the presence of witnesses until the crime timer ticks down, you’ll either get fined immediately or have a bounty placed on your head, depending on the level of crimes you have committed.

 Writ of Absolution

 You can pay off your bounty or fine without getting arrested by obtaining a Writ of Absolution from any church, even one in a region where you’re wanted.
-If you’re being actively pursued by guards, the church will lock their doors, so you need to wait until the heat dies down before seeking sanctuary.

-Contribution
+Contribution Shops

 Contribution Shops sell very nice items in exchange for Contribution Medals you get from increasing your Contribution Level for the region.
 You increase your Contribution Level by doing things in the region that help it prosper, basically for completing Faction Quests.